Sir Harold Mitchell, 1st Baronet: Business career

-In 1920 Mitchell invested in and turned round the failing Mountain Park Coal Company in Canada.
-This company formed the core of the later Mitchell controlled company Luscar.
+In 1920, Mitchell invested in and turned around the failing Mountain Park Coal Company in Canada.
+This company formed the core of the later Mitchell-controlled company named Luscar.
 He was an investor in the Globe and Phoenix Gold Mining Company Ltd. in Southern Africa.
 He had extensive mining interests in Canada and the United States (Luscar).
-He left the United Kingdom after his mines and a railway he owned were nationalised after the Second World War circum 1947 and subsequently he refused to keep any of his money in there.
-Mitchell purchased Tulliallan Castle in 1923 from the estate of Sir James Sivewright (and sold it to the Scottish Home Department in 1950 for £9,100).
+He left the United Kingdom after his mines and a railway he owned were nationalised after the Second World War (circa 1947), and he subsequently refused to keep any of his money there.

+Mitchell purchased Tulliallan Castle in 1923 from the estate of Sir James Sivewright, and he sold it to the Scottish Home Department in 1950 for £9,100.
 He invested money in a game farm and afforestation projects on the estate.
-He also had a number of estates in Bermuda (his main residency in his later years), Jamaica, Honduras, Portugal, Fiji, Brazil and Guatemala.
+He also had a number of estates in Bermuda (his main residency during his later years), Jamaica, Honduras, Portugal, Fiji, Brazil and Guatemala.

 Personal life

 Mitchell married Mary Pringle in 1947.
-They had one daughter, Mary Jean Mitchell.
-Mitchell was an accomplished downhill skier (he published a book on the subject in 1931), one of his many leisure activities.
-He set up a pipe band competition in Alloa in the early 1930s.
-He became Joint Master of the Lauderdale Hunt (Roxburghshire) with his brother Alex on the death of their father in 1934.
+They had one daughter, Mary-Jean Mitchell.
+He was an accomplished downhill skier (he published a book on the subject in 1931), one of his many leisure activities.
+He set up a pipe band competition in Alloa during the early 1930s.
+He became Joint Master of the Lauderdale Hunt in Roxburghshire, with his brother Alex, upon the death of their father in 1934.
 He maintained a stable of show horses before the Second World War.

-In later life he became a lecturer and author on Caribbean subjects and wrote several books including two on Caribbean economics and politics in 1967.
+In later life, he became a lecturer and author on Caribbean subjects and wrote several books, including two on Caribbean economics and politics in 1967.
 In 1974, Mitchell purchased the islands of Nananu-i-Cake and Mabua off the coast of Viti Levu, in Fiji.

-Mitchell died in April 1983, aged 82, when the title became extinct.
+Mitchell died in April 1983, aged 82, at which point his title became extinct.
 A foundation was set up with his money after his death.
-It funded various projects including renovation of Tulliallan Graveyard in Fife close to where he had once lived and a donation to University of St Andrews (there is a building named the Sir Harold Mitchell Building, housing part of the School of Biology).
-Prospect College, St Mary, Jamaica is funded by the Mitchell Green Foundation, with awards named for Sir Harold, Lady Mitchell and Mary Jean Mitchell.
+It has funded various projects, including the renovation of Tulliallan Graveyard in Fife (close to where he had once lived) and a donation to the University of St Andrews (where there is a building named the Sir Harold Mitchell Building, housing part of the School of Biology).
+Prospect College in St Mary, Jamaica, is also funded by the Mitchell Green Foundation, with awards named for Sir Harold, Lady Mitchell and Mary-Jean Mitchell.

+Mitchell's daughter, Mary-Jean, married Manchester-born Peter Green in 1975.
+Two sons – Alexander and Andrew Green – were born to the couple.
+When Mary-Jean died of cancer in 1990, at the age of 38, Peter Green took over the family business.
+The godfather of Alexander Green (born 1980) was the late Canadian prime minister Pierre Trudeau, and the Green family remains friends with Canadian prime minister Justin Trudeau.